| |

 Trail Description:

-In the spring some of the blossoms you will enjoy include Spanish broom (yellow), lupine (purple), sticky monkey flower (orange), California lilac, Indiana paintbrush (red), mustard (yellow), white everlasting, California buckwheat (cream), and prickly phlox (lavender).
+In the spring some of the blossoms you will enjoy include Spanish broom (yellow), lupine (purple), sticky monkey flower (orange), California lilac, Indian paintbrush (red), mustard (yellow), everlasting (white), California buckwheat (cream), and prickly phlox (lavender).

 |